Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 I'd like to acknowledge the following people for helping me build this website.

-- Kera Cudmore for creating a great README.md example <https://docs.google.com/presentation/d/19_7r_To5bu7UjnZD87hrzWQi63Ij0YpaRH1XFnPZZe8/edit#slide=id.g1551aff15c5_1_96> that I have followed to create this README.md file.
-- To Derek King in the slack community for helping me with my breakpoints media queries to optimise the index.html h1 heading and for correct spacing in the footer section.
 - For people in the slack community who are always there to help with coding queries that I have had.
-- For my mentor, Adegbenga for guiding me through issues I had with my site such as the footer section and breakpoints, and helping improve elements of the site to make it more user friendly.
+- For my mentor, AntonioRodriquez for guiding me and helping me to improve elements of the site to make it more user friendly.
+- For my toutor, Ed who helped me in the GitHub issue.

 <https://docs.google.com/presentation/d/19_7r_To5bu7UjnZD87hrzWQi63Ij0YpaRH1XFnPZZe8/edit#slide=id.g1551aff15c5_1_0>